Everything you need to know about the best business bank accounts.

 - Online banking

-The Tide Free Business Bank Account is a great choice for new businesses who need to find their feet in business banking.
-There is no monthly charge with this business account and you can create and send invoices free.
+The Tide Free Business Bank Account is a great choice for new businesses that need to find their feet in business banking.
+There is no monthly charge with this business account and you can create and send invoices with ease.

-However, you will be charged for certain actions taken when using this account.
-For example, ATM withdrawals are charged £1 every time, and transfers will cost you 20p each.
+However, you will be charged for certain transactions when using this account.
+For example, ATM withdrawals are charged at £1 a time, and transfers will cost you 20p each.

 Optional expense cards are available to use in your business at a cost of £5 each per month.